 Legislation in the UK allows specialist consultants to prescribe cannabis-based medicinal products (“CBMPs”) to those who’ve exhausted conventional therapies.
 As such the clinic’s consultants will assess patients within their area of expertise.

-Furthermore, the report demonstrated how Sapphire Medical delivers patient-centred care; “the majority of patients told us they had received adequate information, including benefits and risks of treatment and expected outcomes.
-They also stated they had been involved in decisions about their care and treatment and were given sufficient time to reflect on treatment options before making a decision.”
+Furthermore, the report demonstrated how Sapphire Medical delivers patient-centred care; “the majority of patients told us they had received adequate information, including benefits and risks of medical cannabis and expected outcomes.
+They also stated they had been involved in decisions about their care and were given sufficient time to reflect on care options before making a decision.”